fgokeke/binary_trees/README.md

 Where node is a pointer to the node to check
 Your function must return 1 if node is a root, otherwise 0 If node is NULL, return 0

+6. Pre-order traversal
+mandatory
+Write a function that goes through a binary tree using pre-order traversal

+Prototype: void binary_tree_preorder(const binary_tree_t *tree, void (*func)(int));
+Where tree is a pointer to the root node of the tree to traverse And func is a pointer to a function to call for each node.
+The value in the node must be passed as a parameter to this function.
+If tree or func is NULL, do nothing